vuex-orm/vuex-orm/docs/guide/digging-deeper/query-class.md

 # Query Class

 The Query class is responsible for fetching data from the Vuex Store.
-When you fetch data through Vuex getters, such as `store.getters['entities/users/find'](1)`, it uses the Query class underneath to find and filter data.
+When you fetch data through Model methods, such as `User.find(1)`, it uses the Query class underneath to find and filter data.

-Usually, you won't need to care about the Query class as long as you keep using getters.
+Usually, you won't need to care about the Query class as long as you keep using this methods.
 However, when you would like to add global features when querying data, it might be useful to use lifecycle hooks.
 This is especially useful when you want to create a plugin for the Vuex ORM.

 ## Lifecycle Hook Types